 Consecutive or overlapping blocks of time are merged into one block with start time as the start time of the first block and end time as the end time of the last block.
 If an event is spread across multiple months or years, the event is split into multiple blocks, one for each month.
-If there are no tentative events in the publishing range, this property and PidTagScheduleInfoMonthsTentative MUST NOT be set or MUST be deleted if they already exist.
+If there are no Tentative events in the publishing range, this property and PidTagScheduleInfoMonthsTentative are not set or, if they already exist, are deleted.
 Otherwise, this property MUST be set.